-The tower is open daily, except on Sundays when there are services for mass.
+The tower is open daily, except on Sundays, when there are services for mass.

 Entry to the top is 900 ISK for adults but 100 ISK for children aged 7-14.

-Travelling to the top is free for younger children.
+Traveling to the top is free for younger children.

 The church, the largest in Iceland, is named after pastor and poet Hallgrímur Pétursson, author of the Passíusálmar (The Passion Hymns).